GrigLars/chrony_notes/README.md

 #### I had to fix a lot of config file weirdness

 Was my firewall up?
 No, I have no firewall on this internal network.
 I did a HECK of of a lot of searching.
 I did tcpdump and showed that requests were being sent to ntp.
-The problem is, all distros have files in different places, and some people were doing different thngs than I wanted to do.
+The problem is, all distros have files in different places, and some people were doing different things than I wanted to do.
 A majority of help guides just assumed everything worked out of the box or my clients were fine with ntp.ubuntu.com pools.
 It took a day to gather all these notes of things I had to change on Ubuntu 18.04 LTS with systemd.

-For reasons I am unable to explain, a lot of the conf files were put in /etc and/or referred to as such.
-To save yourself a lot of headache, make sure everything is in /etc/chrony and move anything from /etc to there.
+For reasons I am unable to explain, a lot of the confinguration files were put in /etc and/or referred to as such.
+To save yourself a lot of headache, make sure everything is in the directory /etc/chrony and move anything from /etc to there.
 In my case, some files were in BOTH places, and I was editing the wrong one.
 Most other services depend on everything being in /etc/chrony/ like systemd which I had to find out the hard way.

     mv /etc/chrony.conf /etc/chrony/chrony.conf
     mv /etc/chrony.keys /etc/chrony/chrony.keys